Free HiSET

 HiSET Reading Study Guide: Poetry

-On to poetry!
-Poetry may seem intimidating at first, but with the right tools, you can break it down just like any other literary text.
+The final section of our reading study guide covers poetry.
+Poems may seem intimidating at first, but with the right tools, you can break them down just like any other literary text.
 Poems use structure, imagery, and sound in unique ways to create meaning.
 The HiSET may ask you to analyze how a poem is built, what its words suggest, and how it uses language to create a specific tone or mood.

 Practice Quiz